-Moving to the Netherlands might be a great adventure, especially when you’re a student.
+Moving to Amsterdam might be a great adventure, especially when you’re a student.
 You probably expect a lot of fun, making new friends and exploring the area.
-I was extremely excited to move to Holland to start my second Master’s degree.
+I was extremely excited to move to the Netherlands to start my second Master’s degree.
 My goal was to complete my Master’s degree within the official given time-frame (which is 1 year for a regular MA/MSc and 2 years for MPhil), with no delays.
 On top of that, my plan was to also find a job in Amsterdam.

 This is my honest how-to guide on everything to consider before you move to the Netherlands.
-I studied, lived and worked in Leiden first, then worked in the Hague, then moved to Amsterdam and worked there.
+I studied, lived and worked in Leiden first, worked in the Hague, then moved to Amsterdam to work.
 While I don’t have experience living in other places in the Netherlands than those mentioned above, this advice applies to all places in the Netherlands.

-Practical Tips for Moving to the Netherlands (updates for 2019)
+Practical Tips on How to Move to Amsterdam (updates for 2019)

 - Housing in the Netherlands